Rekindling Relationships: Strategies for Engaging Inactive Donors

 Lastly, showing gratitude is an important first step toward securing future funds from those who have given to your cause.
 As you can guess, our viewpoint is pretty clear: the standard typed form letter is way too impersonal and formal.
 A handwritten note stands out from the crowd of junk mail littering your donors’ mailboxes.

-As we outline here, handwritten thank-you notes are more likely to be read by the people they were intended for.
+As we outline in the power of handwritten notes, handwritten thank-you notes are more likely to be read by the people they were intended for.
 Plus, they carry more meaning for the recipients.
 Your donors are far more likely to feel appreciated when receiving handwritten notes.
 Something they will remember the next time your organization reaches out for funds.

 Appreciation and communication are essential, which is why handwritten notes work best.
 Consider sending out handwritten donation letters and thank-you notes to donors to see what a difference it can make to your entire organization.